Hilliard, Florida: 2000 census

-There were 966 households, out of which 40.7% had children under the age of 18 living with them, 49.8% were married couples living together, 18.5% had a female householder with no husband present, and 27.0% were non-families.
+In 2000, there were 966 households, out of which 40.7% had children under the age of 18 living with them, 49.8% were married couples living together, 18.5% had a female householder with no husband present, and 27.0% were non-families.
 24.5% of all households were made up of individuals, and 9.9% had someone living alone who was 65 years of age or older.
 The average household size was 2.68 and the average family size was 3.17.

-In the town, the population was spread out, with 30.4% under the age of 18, 8.8% from 18 to 24, 27.9% from 25 to 44, 20.4% from 45 to 64, and 12.5% who were 65 years of age or older.
+In 2000, in the town, 30.4% of the population was under the age of 18, 8.8% was from 18 to 24, 27.9% from 25 to 44, 20.4% from 45 to 64, and 12.5% was 65 years of age or older.
 The median age was 33 years.
 For every 100 females, there were 87.0 males.
 For every 100 females age 18 and over, there were 82.6 males.

-The median income for a household in the town was $34,531, and the median income for a family was $37,227.
+In 2000, the median income for a household in the town was $34,531, and the median income for a family was $37,227.
 Males had a median income of $34,554 versus $23,713 for females.
 The per capita income for the town was $14,683.
 About 11.0% of families and 11.7% of the population were below the poverty line, including 10.2% of those under age 18 and 18.6% of those age 65 or over.

 Economy

 Along with Callahan, Hilliard is one of the major economic centers of western Nassau County.
 Its location on the railroad and at the intersection of several major roads (US 1 and County Road 108) have contributed significantly to economic growth.
 The area has significant stands of lumber used in the manufacture of paper as well as wood products.
 Much of the area land for tree farming is owned by either Rayonier or The Moyer Company.

 Hilliard is home to a Federal Aviation Administration (FAA) Air Traffic Control Center, which coordinates most commercial and civilian air traffic for the southeastern United States.
-The FAA center is a major employer in Hilliard and there are many retired FAA employees who live in the area and enjoy the relaxed rural lifestyle.
+The FAA center is a major employer in Hilliard.

 Hilliard is one of many towns along US 1 that saw its tourism trade dwindle when I-95 was opened.
 Logging is a major industry in the area surrounding Hilliard.

 Because of specific soil conditions and a great deal of open rural land in the area, Hilliard was at one time considered by the Department of Energy as a possible site for the Superconducting Super Collider; however, that never materialized.

+Arts and culture

+Nassau County Public Library operates the Hilliard Branch Library, opened in the 1970s.